St Nicholas, West Pennard

 - More Info

 The church consists of a chancel, cleresteried nave, aisles, south porch, and west tower with a short timber spire.
-The fabric is of a late midiaeval date but is not likely to have been of one build.
+The fabric is of a late medieval date but is likely to have been built in several stages.
 The north arcade of four bays is quite regular.
 By contrast, the south arcade is irregular; the easternmost arch being much wider than northern arches.
 This positioning suggests that there may have been a transceptal chapel before the aisle was added.
 The three remaining arches vary greatly in span suggesting that the design might have been occasioned by necessary adjustments.
-The original tower may have been higher but due to decay was shortened by necessity The rood screen has largely servived from the 16th century.
+The original tower may have been higher but due to decay was shortened by necessity The rood screen has largely survived from the 16th century.

 The churches registers begin in 1538 which was the first year they were required to be kept.